SeniorMars/rust-presentation/rust-pres.md

 # Essential Features
   - A language that can check for errors before runtime
-  - As part of its design, immutatable by default
+  - As part of its design, immutable by default
   - Forces you to handle errors
   - Ownership and borrow-checker
-  - Lifetimes: constraints which scopes they may be moved out of

 ![16](images/errors.png)